Applicant Help and FAQs

 - A combination of three letters of recommendation, professional and academic.

-- Official TOEFL or IELTS scores from international applicants (home tests are acceptable for 2022 applicants).
+- Official TOEFL or IELTS scores from international applicants.
 We do not accept the Duolingo test.

 - Undergraduate degree in engineering, mathematics, or science, conferred by an accredited college or university.